 * Click here for rating key

-Restaurant Patois Restaurant Review: This intimate restaurant sits in an artfully designed space that pulses with energy.
+Restaurant Patois Restaurant Review: French country ambience, slowly whirring ceiling fans, polished white support columns and fireplaces create an atmosphere reminiscent of a French sidewalk café at Restaurant Patois.
 Chef Aaron Burgau's rustic cuisine builds on Louisiana themes, with such centerpiece dishes as the almond-crusted Gulf fish with a citrus meunière.
 House-made boudin, pork rillettes and hogshead cheese compose a charcuterie plate, while pork belly and crab claws are paired with scallion pancakes.
 Burgau’s crispy chicken skin-wrapped rabbit is stuffed with boudin, and tastes like a country classic gone to the city.
 The rabbit dish is also a perfect excuse to indulge in full-bodied Emeritus Pinot Noir from the Russian River Valley.
-Be sure to try the curried cauliflower bisque.
-Creole cream cheese ice cream is unlike any ice cream you can compare it to, so don’t miss it.
-If you’re not an ice cream fan, ask about the ever-changing and highly imaginative dessert list.
+Be sure to try the seasonally changing gumbo.
+Ice cream made from Creole cream cheese, an increasingly hard-to-find local specialty, is unlike any ice cream you can compare it to, so don’t miss it.
+Otherwise, ask about the ever-changing and highly imaginative desserts.
 Patois’ wine list is diverse enough to offer everything from a rather common Spanish red to the herbaceous Blacksmith Cabernet, and surprisingly full-bodied Italian wines priced under $40.
 The dining room can grow quite loud when full, which happens most nights, but the vibe remains fun and welcoming.